garden-io/garden/README.md

 Set an alias in your shell to the `bin/garden` executable in your project.
 For example for zsh:

-    alias garden='~/my-code/garden/build/bin
+    alias garden='~/my-code/garden/bin/garden'

-Then to keep the build up to date, you can keep an open shell with the compiler running and watching for changes:
+Then to keep the build up to date, you can keep an open shell with the compiler running and watching for changes _(Note: you probably don't need this if you're running an IDE that supports TypeScript)_:

     npm run watch